Achievable logoAchievable logo

 Respiratory responses

-Aerobic exercise significantly impacts the respiratory system, increasing both tidal volume (air per breath) and breathing frequency.
+Aerobic exercise increases the demands on the respiratory system.
+To meet these demands, both tidal volume (air per breath) and breathing frequency increase.

 • Ventilatory equivalent: The ratio of ventilation to oxygen uptake, which increases at high-intensity exercise.